2024-2025 Hubert H. Humphrey Fellowship Program

 A candidate may be removed from consideration if they do not meet all technical eligibility requirements.
 Incomplete applications may result in the candidate being technically ineligible for the program and unable to move forward in the selection process.

 - Recent university graduates (even if they have significant positions);

 - University teachers or academic researchers with no management responsibilities (except in the fields of Substance Abuse Education, Prevention, and Treatment and Teaching of English as a Foreign Language);

 - Individuals who have attended a graduate school in the United States for one academic year or more during the seven years prior to August 2023;

-- According to the policies of the J. William Fulbright Foreign Scholarship Board (FFSB), local employees of U.S. Missions abroad who work for the U.S. Department of State and members of their families as well as individuals who work for or are otherwise associated with an organization that is responsible for nominating or selecting individuals for participation in any ECA exchange program are ineligible for grants during the period of their employment and for one year following the termination of employment.
+- According to the policies of the Fulbright Foreign Scholarship Board (FFSB), local employees of U.S. Missions abroad who work for the U.S. Department of State, or the U.S. Agency for International Development, including temporary employees and contractors, and members of their families as well as individuals who work for or are otherwise associated with an organization that is responsible for nominating or selecting individuals for participation in any ECA exchange program are ineligible for grants during the period of their employment and for one year following the termination of employment.

 Travel Documents and Dependents:

 - Medical exams are not required as part of the initial application process.
 It is not necessary to complete medical evaluation forms until a candidate is advanced to principal status.